 - completion_params: model and generation parameters (provider-agnostic via LiteLLM).
 Must include

-. - mcp_config_path: path to an MCP client configuration file (used by agent/tool processors).
+model. - mcp_config_path: path to an MCP client configuration file (used by agent/tool processors).

 - server_script_path: path to an MCP server script (used by gym-like processors).